-The following diagram categorises stakeholders according to their dominant role within the BRIDGE projects, as seen by the project coordinators.
+The following diagram categorises stakeholders according to their dominant role within the BRIDGE projects, as seen by the project coordinators:

-Around 40% of the regulated operators are TSOs and almost 60% are DSOs.
+Around 60% of the regulated operators are DSOs and almost 40% are TSOs.

-- One Regulator is represented in a H2020 project involved in BRIDGE. - Technology providers comprise 37% power technology providers, 28% storage providers and 35% ICT providers. - Energy suppliers constitute the main electricity market players involved in BRIDGE projects followed by a small number of aggregators and one market operator. - Research and Innovation actors are the dominant category of stakeholders in BRIDGE projects.
+- Technology providers comprise 33% power technology providers, 29% storage providers and 38% ICT providers. - Energy suppliers constitute the main electricity market players involved in BRIDGE projects followed by aggregators and market operators. - Research and Innovation actors are the dominant category of stakeholders in BRIDGE projects.